smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 ## Network Edge mode

 ### Bring-up of NGC components in Network Edge mode

 1. If the Edge controller is not yet deployed through openness-experience-kit then:
-  Enable the role for ngc by un-commenting the line `role: ngc_test/master` in the file `openness-experience-kits/ne_controller.yml` before starting `deploy_ne_controller.sh` or `deploy_ne.sh` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document,  **otherwise skip this step.**
+  Enable the role for ngc by un-commenting the line `role: ngc_test/master` in the file `openness-experience-kits/network_edge.yml` before running `deploy_ne.sh controller` or `deploy_ne.sh` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document,  **otherwise skip this step.**

-2. If Edge-controller is already deployed (but without enabling ngc role) and at a later stage you want to enable NGC components on edge-controller then, Enable the role for ngc by un-commenting the line `role: ngc_test/master` in the file `openness-experience-kits/ne_controller.yml` and then re-run `deploy_ne_controller.sh` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.
+2. If Edge-controller is already deployed (but without enabling ngc role) and at a later stage you want to enable NGC components on edge-controller then, Enable the role for ngc by un-commenting the line `role: ngc_test/master` in the file `openness-experience-kits/network_edge.yml` and then re-run `deploy_ne.sh controller` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.

     **NOTE:**
     In addition to the OpenNESS controller bringup, by enabling the ngc rule the playbook scripts performs:  Clone epcforedge repo from github, builds AF, NEF and OAM micro services, generates certificate files, creates docker images and starts PODs.

 3. On successful start of AF, NEF and OAM PODs, status of PODS and Services can verified using the below commands:
    - `kubectl get pods --all-namespaces` expected out as below:
   ![NGC list of PODS](using-openness-cnca-images/ngc_pods_list_output.png)